Battle of Antietam half dollar: Inception

 Similar to the Delaware Tercentenary half dollar, the reason for minting the commemorative was by the historical significance of the coin's subject rather than for profit as was the case with many contemporary commemorative coins.
 Both Washington County Historical Society of Hagerstown, Maryland, as well as the Antietam Celebration Commission had called for the minting of a commemorative coin to mark 75th anniversary of the Battle of Antietam.
-The bill authorizing the minting of the coin passed on June 24th and set a minimum of 50,000 coins to be minted.
+The bill authorizing the minting of the coin passed on June 24 and set a minimum of 50,000 coins to be minted.
 Additionally, taking into consideration the abuses perpetrated by previous commemorative coin programs, this legislation specifically required for the coins to be struck with a single design and at a single mint.

 Preparation

 Sculptor William Marks Simpson was hired to design the coin.
-Simpson had already previous designed two other commemorative coins, the Norfolk, Virginia, Bicentennial half dollar and the Roanoke Island, North Carolina half dollar.
+Simpson had previously designed two other commemorative coins, the Norfolk, Virginia, Bicentennial half dollar and the Roanoke Island, North Carolina half dollar.

 Release

-The minimum authorized mintage of 50,000 coins was struck and were sent to the Washington County Historical Society, which sold the coins for $1.65 a piece.
+The minimum authorized mintage of 50,000 coins was struck and were sent to the Washington County Historical Society, which sold the coins for $1.65 apiece.
 However, due to scandals associated with commemorative coins from the previous year, collectors had begun to grow tired of commemorative issues.
 As a result, despite substantial advertising efforts, the coin was a poor seller; 18,000 coins were sold and the remaining 32,000 halves were returned to the Philadelphia Mint for melting.
 However, despite selling poorly, the commemorative program was entirely free of scandal.